Basic Fialka cipher machine

 machine can easily be distinguised from the older M-125, as most of

 rounded ones.
-Furthermore it has an extra MODE selector at the rear
+At the rear behind the printer, it has an extra MODE selector.

 ➤ More information about the newer M-125-3.